tskit-dev/pyslim/README.md

 5. Properly set (comma-separated) strings of mutation IDs in derived states, and set ancestral states to be ''.

+6. 'time' in pyslim should be "time ago"; but all arguments should say "time_since_start" or "time_before_end".
+    This is relevant for the "reference_time" argument and the "time" information in mutation metadata.

+7. Check that remembered individuals/samples are dealt with correctly.

 ## Questions

-1. Should 'time' in pyslim be forwards time or backwards time?
-    This is relevant for the "reference_time" argument and the "time" information in mutation metadata.